-Crews an Reese investigate the apparent murder of Dr. Auerbach, a cancer researcher who is found frozen solid in his laboratory.
-The immediate focus of their investigation is Betsy, the head of an animal rights group who had sent threatening letters to the man.
+Crews and Reese investigate the apparent murder of Dr. Auerbach, a cancer researcher who is found frozen solid in his laboratory.
+The immediate focus of their investigation is Betsy, the head of an animal rights group who sent threatening letters to the man.
 Their suspicion grows when they learn she may have had another reason for wanting the man dead.
 In the ongoing investigation into his own false conviction, Charlie has Rachel Seybolt safely tucked away in a hospital but she refuses to speak.
 Dani also accuses her father of sending an innocent man to prison.
 Charlie agrees to act as a reference for Ted who is line for a teaching position.
-Written by

 Did You Know?